 During claimants’ first eight weeks of unemployment, claimants must be willing to accept a suitable job that pays at least 90 percent of their normal wage.
 After claimants have been unemployed for eight weeks, claimants must be willing to accept a suitable job that pays at least 75 percent of their normal wage.

-Boardswhen that a claimant has failed to comply with the work test, staff reports the failureto the local Workforce/Unemployment Insurance (WF/UI) coordinator, who in turn, reports the issue to the state WF/UI coordinator.
+TWC and Boards must ensure that when Workforce Solutions Office staff determines that a claimant has failed to comply with the work test requirements, staff reports the failure using the WF-42 form located in WorkInTexas.com to the local Workforce/Unemployment Insurance (WF/UI) coordinator, who in turn, reports the issue to the state WF/UI coordinator.

 For additional information, refer to the following: